 - Low wear and tear rotary valves

-- Boiler and pump pressure gauge
+- Boiler pressure gauge

 - A large removable cup tray

 - Height adjustable feet made of stainless steel

 Vibratory pumps are the most common design in compact espresso machines, because they’re durable, compact and economical.
 Although they’re a bit louder than rotary pumps, when adjusted to proper 9 bar brew pressure vibratory pumps offer comparable espresso quality.